-Applicants should avoid proposing new small wireless or non-exempt micro wireless facilities in the following locations:
+Applicants should avoid proposing new small wireless or non-exempt micro wireless facilities in the following locations: (1) within or adjacent to residential property where no pole line exists; (2) in swale areas utilized for stormwater collection; (3) closer to the travel way than permitted by Florida Department of Transportation minimum roadside offset standards.

-- 1. Within or adjacent to residential property where no pole line exists; - 2.
-In swale areas utilized for stormwater collection; - 3.
-Closer to the travel way than permitted by Florida Department of Transportation minimum roadside offset standards. - vi.
-Small wireless or non-exempt micro wireless communications facilities shall be located in state or county arterial or collector rights-of-way, whenever possible.
+vi.
+Small wireless or non-exempt micro wireless communications facilities shall be located in state or county arterial or collector rights-ofway, whenever possible.
 Placement of small wireless or non-exempt micro wireless facilities in a Village collector street, cul-de-sac, local street and marginal access street rights-of-way shall be discouraged unless the applicant cannot otherwise provide service to a particular customer or customers without doing so, and the ability to place facilities in such rights-of-way is necessary to accomplish requirements of nondiscriminatory treatment of the applicant in relation to the Village's treatment of other communications service providers.
 In such circumstances, the applicant shall include with its Village permit application, sufficient evidence consistent with industry standards, to justify such placement.
-Whenever small wireless facilities must be placed in a right-ofway with residential uses on one (1) or both sides, neither poles, equipment, antennas or other structures shall be placed directly in front of a residential structure.
-If a right-of-way has residential structures on only one (1) side, the small wireless facilities shall be located on the opposite side of the right-ofway whenever possible.
-All small wireless facilities shall be located in such a way that they do not unreasonably interfere with views from residential structures, such as placement that is at the farthest point from the principal structure within the property line. - (c) Concealment.
-All new small wireless facilities within a public right-of-way shall be constructed using concealment techniques, as further described in subsection (d) below.
-In all residential and non-residential districts, the concealment technique to be utilized shall be through the installation of either (i) a decorative banner pole capable of concealing all equipment and related appurtenances within the pole structure or located under the ground, or design wrapped on the ground adjacent to the wireless facility support structure; or (ii) a concealed facility designed to replicate existing standard or decorative street lights located in the applicable zoning district.
-In the
+Whenever small wireless facilities must be placed in a right-of-way with residential uses on one (1) or both sides, neither poles, equipment, antennas or other structures shall be placed directly in front of a residential structure.
+If a right-of-way has residential structures on only one (1) side, the small wireless facilities shall be located on the opposite side of the right-of-way whenever possible.
+All small wireless facilities shall be located in such a way that they do not unreasonably interfere with views from residential structures, such as placement that is at the farthest point from the principal structure within the property line.

-Equestrian Overlay Zoning District, the concealment technique to be utilized may be through the installation of a decorative banner and/or pedestrian scale pole designed to be consistent with the equestrian nature of the Equestrian Preservation Areas, and capable of concealing all equipment and related appurtenances within the pole structure.
-The Village Engineer shall determine the applicable concealment technique for each proposed facility pursuant to the parameters described in subsection (d) below.
+(b) Concealment.
+All new small wireless facilities within a public right-of-way shall be constructed using concealment techniques, as further described in subsection (c) below.
+In all residential and non-residential districts, the concealment technique to be utilized shall be through the installation of either (i) a decorative banner pole capable of concealing all equipment and related appurtenances within the pole structure or located under the ground, or an above ground equipment cabinet adjacent to the wireless facility support structure and concealed by a vinyl wrap consistent with the requirements set forth in subsection (c)(5)iv. below; or (ii) a concealed facility designed to replicate existing standard or decorative street lights located in the applicable zoning district.
+In the Equestrian Overlay Zoning District, the concealment technique to be utilized may be through the installation of a decorative banner and/or pedestrian scale pole designed to be consistent with the equestrian nature of the Equestrian Preservation Areas, and capable of concealing all equipment and related appurtenances within the pole structure.
+The Village Engineer shall determine the applicable concealment technique for each proposed facility pursuant to the parameters described in subsection (c) below.
 In all instances, exterior looping of excess cable length installed on any small wireless facility or non-exempt micro wireless facility located in the public right-of-way is prohibited and all cabling and interconnecting wires must be concealed.